acos-server/acos-server/doc/development.md

 When an event is received, Acos forwards the event to the protocol and content type which can then handle the event in the function `handleEvent`.

+The server-side response from the content will be passed as the only parameter to `callback` if the callback function is defined.

 ### Event types